-Late embarkation and early disembarkation in Honolulu leaves nearly two full free days to explore Hawaii’s most diverse and modern island on your own, before or after your cruise.
+Late embarkation and early disembarkation in Honolulu leaves you with nearly two free days to explore Hawaii's most diverse and modern island on your own.
 Many guests opt to do this.
-Norwegian offers pre- and post-cruise excursions to Pearl Harbor, Honolulu, the secluded North Shore (home to former pineapple and sugar cane plantations and surfing beaches).
-Easy DIY add-ons include also the landmark Diamond Head hike (just east of Honolulu) and Waikiki.
+The cruise line offers pre- and post-cruise excursions to Pearl Harbor, Honolulu, the secluded North Shore (home to former pineapple and sugar cane plantations and surfing beaches).
+Easy DIY add-ons also include the landmark Diamond Head hike (just east of Honolulu) and Waikiki.

 After departing Oahu, the ship spends two days in Maui — a honeymoon favorite.
 There, you can experience the island's most picturesque beaches and resorts, charming towns like Lahaina and Paia, the Haleakala volcano, and the perilous (but beautiful) 52-mile Road to Hana.

-Pride of America calls twice on Hawaii’s Big Island — in Hilo and in Kona, so you can spend a day exploring each.
-(You'll need to re-board the ship at around 5:30.)
-In Hilo, the standout excursion is a 45-minute helicopter tour, which flies above Kilauea, the earth’s most active volcano, where you can peek into the steaming caldera and see the results of the eruption last spring ($299 per person).
+All Pride of America sailings call on Hilo on Hawaii's Big Island.
+Some itineraries also include a stop in Kona.
+In Hilo, the standout excursion is a 45-minute helicopter tour, which flies above Kilauea, the earth's most active volcano, where you can peek into the steaming caldera and see the results of the eruption last spring.
 Other popular excursions include Rainbow Falls and the Boiling Pots basalt-lava rock pools.
 In Kona, you can tour the coffee farms (and sample the goods), explore an endangered cloud forest, hike to ancient ruins, and see petroglyphs.

-Norwegian is the only cruise line permitted to overnight in Kauai’s Nawiliwili port — the final stop on Hawaii itineraries.
-Known as the Garden Isle, Kauai is sparsely populated and covered in rainforest, secluded beaches, and sea caves.
-The dramatic scenery makes for good for kayaking and hiking.
+Norwegian is the only cruise line permitted to overnight in Kauai's Nawiliwili port — the final stop on Hawaii itineraries.
+Known as the Garden Isle, Kauai is sparsely populated and covered with rainforests, secluded beaches, and sea caves.
+The dramatic scenery makes for excellent kayaking and hiking opps.
 Top excursions include Waimea Canyon (the Grand Canyon of the Pacific), Hanalei Bay, Poipu Beach, and Kokee State Park.
 As the ship departs for Oahu, the captain sails past the breathtaking Na Pali Coastline, whose cliffs and pinnacles have served as a backdrop in Jurassic Park and King Kong.

 What to Expect Onboard

 With nearly 100 hours in port, the ship itself can play as little or as large of a role in your vacation as you want it to.
-For many passengers, it serves primarily as a floating hotel; but with 12 restaurants (including an excellent Brazilian churrascaria and haute French cuisine), 10 lounges and bars, three pools and four hot tubs, a theater with musical and comedy performances, and a newly renovated spa (to name a few), there is plenty to keep you occupied while on board.
-Plus, a resident Hawaiian ambassador is on hand to lead activities like hula lessons and lei making, and share historical and cultural information.
+For many passengers, it serves primarily as a floating hotel; but with 12 restaurants (including an excellent Brazilian churrascaria and haute French cuisine), six lounges and bars, three pools and four hot tubs, a theater with musical and comedy performances, and a tranquil spa, there is plenty to keep you occupied while on board.
+Plus, a resident Hawaiian ambassador is on hand to lead activities like hula lessons and lei making.

 How to Get a Deal